 5. Research from Beth Green of Cardus Institute Canada has shown that Christian schools do a better job of raising students’ awareness of the needs of the marginalised and disadvantaged – both in their own communities and across the globe.
 Many Christian schools offer local ministry projects as well as overseas missions trips, which open students’ eyes to the deep spiritual and physical needs of those less fortunate than themselves.

 6. Christian schools take a more holistic approach to education, emphasising the importance of the family and the Church in reaching the goal of developing a student’s spiritual, academic, emotional and physical maturity.
 Many Christian parents want their children to receive thoughtful, gospel-centric and consistent training in each of these spheres of life so that they are better prepared to face the spiritual pressures of university, the workforce and broader culture.

 While public schools find their hands tied by postmodernism and a pluralism of perspectives, Christian schools are free to encourage the development of the whole child through distinctly Christian character-building.
 The emphasis on pursuing personal excellence, academic achievement, servant leadership and enriching students’ lives outside the classroom has enhanced the reputation and leadership potential of Christian schools.
 Christian teachers are in high demand, and Excelsia’s online Masters in education will give you the practical tools, biblical worldview foundation and hands-on experience you need to thrive in today’s Christian school.

-Dr Peter Stiles is the Acting Head of Education at Excelsia College and he recently shared these thoughts in the webinar 'Managing Workplace Conflict'.
+Dr Peter Stiles is the Acting Head of Education at Excelsia College and he recently shared these thoughts in the webinar 'Christian schools as leaders in Australia's education landscape'.
 You can listen to the webinar below.